Donor Profile

 Canada is a representative democracy.
 The country is divided into 338 ridings (or geographical areas) that each elect one MP based on a ‘first-past-the-post’ system.
 The party with the most MPs forms the government.
 Because candidates can win without securing a majority of votes, some have criticized this system, saying it does not properly reflect how people vote.
 Liberal leader Justin Trudeau promised to replace the ‘first-past-the-post’ voting system in the 2015 election, however, after the release of a report by the Special Committee on Electoral Reform in 2016, this promise was never fulfilled.

-While Canada is technically a multi-party system, two major parties have historically been dominant in federal elections: the Liberal Party of Canada (Center to Center-left) and the Conservative Party of Canada (Center-Right).
+While Canada is technically a multi-party system, two major parties have historically been dominant in federal elections: the Liberal Party of Canada (center to center-left) and the Conservative Party of Canada (center-right to right).
 Other parties, including the NDP (Left), the Green Party, and the Bloc Québécois, have seats in Parliament but have never formed a government at the federal level.

 In the last election in September 2021, Canadians re-elected a liberal minority government after calling a somewhat controversial mid-pandemic election.
 The Liberal Party positions itself as a champion of international development.
 The Liberal Party’s support of international development is perhaps best exemplified by the inaugural Feminist International Assistance Policy, launched in 2017 and developed in consultations with more than 15,000 people in 65 countries.
 The policy places gender equality and the empowerment of women and girls at the center of Canada’s approach to international assistance.